Lightstreamer/Lightstreamer-kafka-connector/README.md

 - A new subscriber receives up to `item.snapshot.distinct.length` snapshot events per item, in the same order in which they were originally published.
 - After the snapshot is delivered, the client receives realtime updates as soon as new records are published.

 This is the appropriate choice when the topic carries a **time series of discrete events** (for example: trades, log lines, alerts) and clients need a short window of recent history alongside the realtime feed.
-A time- or size-based retention policy that retains `item.snapshot.distinct.length` events per item is the natural companion; log compaction is also accepted, since the Lightstreamer Server caps the per-item snapshot to `item.snapshot.distinct.length` regardless of how many records the replay surfaces.
+See [Topic shape](#topic-shape) above for the recommended `cleanup.policy`.

 ### COMMAND Snapshot